 - Chapter Board members also participated in several other safety-training workshops and served in various capacities within the safety communities at the local, state, and national levels, including various industries.

 Outreach and Communication

 - Regular compliance updates were provided by the OSHA, Baton Rouge Area Office including occasional appearances at monthly membership meetings to discuss the latest regulatory information.

 - The Chapter holds monthly general meetings including guest speakers who discussed topics concerning Health, Safety or Environmental issues and/or current events.

 - The Chapter officers and local OSHA representatives generate informative e-mails, newsletters, and safety alerts that are distributed to Chapter membership, guests and professional colleagues.

 - The Chapter continues to participate in the safety in the workplace where volunteers discuss and promote workplace safety.

 Promoting the National Dialogue on Workplace Safety and Health

 - Members of the Greater Baton Rouge Chapter ASSE Executive Board and General Membership continue to foster relationships and shared ideas through their involvement with other professional association safety committees including but not limited to: Associated Builders and Contractors, Pelican Chapter; Safety Council of Louisiana; Greater Baton Rouge Industry Alliance; ANSI/ASSE Z-59 Fall Protection Standard Advisory Committee; Southeastern Louisiana University, Occupational Safety &Health Curriculum Advisory Steering Committee; and the National Petroleum &Refining Association National Safety Committee.

-- The Greater Baton Rouge Chapter ASSE annually recognizes Workers' Memorial Day and communicates related information to member organizations.
+- The Greater Baton Rouge Chapter ASSE annually recognizes Workers' Memorial Day and initiatives such as, the 2014 and 2015 National Safety Stand-Down to Prevent Falls in Construction and communicates related information to member organizations.